zhaomengqi/Machine-Learning-Loan-Lending-Club/README.md

 3. No clusters; Just use data as is
 Once do the clustering use t-sne to visualize your clusters for some sample test data.
 See http://distill.pub/2016/misread-tsne/ for guidance on using t-sne Prediction

-• Write a prediction script in a Jupyter notebook in R/Python that builds a Regression model for the interest rate using data from the 3 clustering methodologies worked
+• Write a prediction script in a Jupyter notebook in Python that builds a Regression model for the interest rate using data from the 3 clustering methodologies worked

 o Tryvariableselectionandbuildthebestmodelforeachsegment/cluster